a-m-group/aura-design/README-zh.md

     Textarea,
     Textfield,
 } from '@aura-group/aura-design';
-// Register svg icon
+// Setup icon symbol
-registerIcon('/iconfont.svg');
+setupFontSymbol()
 // Define the component which you need
 // Use defineCustomElements() will define all the components defineCustomElements({